Skip to main content

 2. Understanding Backup Storage

-By default, Kasten is preconfigured to use Cloud Temple's object storage service (S3) to securely and durably store your backups.
+By default, Kasten is preconfigured to use Cloud Temple's object storage (S3) service to securely and durably store your backups.

 3. Create a Backup Policy